AUTOMCAS/CV/README.md

 **Plays well with others**

-- I have always enjoyed working with curious, intelligent and knowledgeable people to solve problems.
+- I have always enjoyed working with curious and knowledgeable people to solve problems.
+- During collaborative projects at Makers Academy I thoroughly enjoyed learning about and employing Agile methodologies.
+I found the iterative cycle of planning, implementation and reflection close to principles employed in engineering design and hugely beneficial to project development and enjoyment.
 - Within a team I am equally happy working independently on a specific task or working closely with others to solve larger issues.
+- As a senior Engineering technician I worked closely with a number of junior technicians, students and staff with a wide range of ages, backgrounds and abilities.
 - In my previous role and during group projects I find I often naturally fall into a position of leadership, planning and decision making.
-- As a senior Engineering technician I worked closely with a number of junior technicians, students and staff with a wide range of ages, backgrounds and abilities.
-- During group projects at Makers Academy I thoroughly enjoyed learning about and employing Agile methodologies.
-I found the iterative cycle of planning, implementation and reflection close to principles employed in engineering design and hugely beneficial to project development and enjoyment.

 **Management and organisation**